plutov/packagemain/18-writing-rest-api-client/README.md

 Note that we're considering status codes < 200 and >= 400 as errors and parse response into `errorResponse`.
 It depends on the API design though, your API may handle errors differently.

-## Tips
+## Tests

 So now we have SDK with single API endpoint covered, which is enough for this example, but is it enough to be able to ship this to users?
 Probably yes, but let's focus on few more things.

-Tests.
 Tests are almost required here, and there can be 2 types of them: unit tests and integration tests.
 For the second one we'll call real API.
 Let's write a simple test.

 ```go